 You can search for particular image types (e.g. JPEGs, GIFs, etc.) in advanced search by using the technical format option (see above under section 4.3 Advanced Searches for more information).
-Your local administrator can also set up intraLibrary to allow you to see thumbnails for JPEG images in any search or browse you carry out.
-If you wish to see thumbnails of JPEGs in your search or browse results listing, you must set your user preference Show thumbnails on results to "Yes".
+You can also see thumbnails for JPEG images in any search or browse you carry out by clicking on the "Show only images" icon and see full-sized images by clicking on the thumbnails.